Belmont Hotel (Belmont, New York)

-Belmont Hotel is a historic hotel building located at Belmont in Allegany County, New York.
-The three-story brick building was constructed in 1890 to plans by Fredonia architects Curtis & Archer.
-The first floor features cast iron storefronts and arcaded loggia.
-Located adjacent to the Allegany County Courthouse, the hotel played an important role in the county's social, business, and political affairs.
+The Belmont Hotel is a historic hotel building located at 40–48 Schuyler Street in Belmont, Allegany County, New York.
+It is a three-story brick structure built in 1890 to designs by Fredonia architects Enoch A. Curtis and William Archer.
+The building features Late Victorian architectural elements, including cast iron storefronts and an arcaded loggia on the first floor.
+Adjacent to the Allegany County Courthouse, it historically served as a central venue for the county's social, business, and political activities.

-It was listed on the National Register of Historic Places on December 3, 2001.
+It was listed on the National Register of Historic Places on December 3, 2001 (reference number 01001319).